athul-2003/QR-2/README.md

 # QR Code

-(Please note that this poster was not created by me.)
+(Please note that the below poster (A4.pdf) was not designed by me.)

 [A4.pdf](https://github.com/athul-2003/QR-2/files/15256319/A4.pdf)